jkvetina/ADT/README.md

 - `apex_{$app_ws}_{$app_schema}/{$app_id}_{$app_alias}/`
     - for APEX app and related objects
     - optional workspace and app alias or group in the path
+    - schema can be also pulled from config
 - `apex_{$app_ws}_{$app_schema}/rest/`
     - with folders and files
 - `apex_{$app_ws}/workspace_files/`